 Jude is the co-founder and Managing Director of Rah Rah Theatre Company.
 Jude trained at East 15 Acting School.
-As well as directing and co-writing all the Rah Rah Theatre Company shows, she has also performed in thirty of them.
-She has been a member of Legends Theatre Company (a Children’s Theatre in Education Company) for fifteen years and performs with them regularly.
+As well as directing and co-writing all the Rah Rah Theatre Company shows, she also regularly performs in them.
 Jude’s compassion for her fellow human beings is what inspires and informs her work: whilst training to be an actor, she worked as a care assistant in a home for the elderly and also as an activity organiser in a brain injury unit where she saw firsthand the wonders of drama therapy; sometime later, running a drama club inspired her interactive schools’ shows; volunteering for the anti trafficking charity, Hope For Justice, really opened her eyes to the prospect of using theatre for social change; and, most recently, becoming a Mum has inspired her to be creative in a whole new way through the art of play, creating her imaginative preschool shows.
 When time permits, Jude still loves performing and being involved in new creative projects.
 Jude is a yes person, so please always ask!!!

 Peter Martindale is an actor, choreographer and workshop leader for Rah Rah Theatre Company.
 Peter trained in London and Toronto before making his stage debut in London’s West End as the Telegraph Boy in “Me and My Girl” with Emma Thompson and Robert Lindsey.
 He then went to the Victoria Palace in “Charlie Girl” with Cyd Chariss and Paul Nicholas.
 Peter has been in numerous film and television productions in England, Germany, and Canada.
 Other credits include: "Alice in Wonderland", "The Boyfriend", "A Midsummer Night's Dream", "Seven Brides for Seven Brothers", "Grange Hill", "Leprachauns" with Whoopi Goldberg, Royal variety shows, a season at the Birmingham Repertory Theatre and a voice over for Channel 4.